 We at ALG are proud of the recoveries we obtain for our clients.
 We can always be reached at (206) 464-1166.
 Call us, an attorney will always speak to you directly.

-ALG attorneys are now licensed in California, Washington, Alaska, Oregon, and Hawaii.
-We are also licensed (but on inactive status) in Minnesota and Colorado.
+ALG attorneys are now licensed in California, Washington, Alaska, and Hawaii.
 ALG handles matters throughout the U.S., and we associate local counsel in other states when needed.

 On March 8, 2014 Malaysia Airlines Flight 370, with 239 passengers and crew, disappeared.
 The still missing aircraft is now presumed to have crashed with no survivors.
 The press sought out answers to questions involving private international aviation liability, and ALG attorney Robert Hedrick had the answers.
 In the weeks following the accident, Mr. Hedrick was interviewed on radio, television, and newspaper, including the following: BBC-UK, BBC-Australia, Radio New Zealand, China Daily, Bloomberg News, China Central Television – CCTV America, and MSNBC – The Reid Report.
 On March 12, 2014 the China Daily front page stated: